Radiologic Sciences

 Student Learning Outcomes

-Upon successful completion of this program, students will be able to:
+Upon successful completion of the Radiologic Sciences Program, students will be able to:

-4. Demonstrate appropriate radiation protection practices.
+· apply appropriate radiation protection standards

 The nature of the radiographer’s work in dispensing potentially harmful ionizing radiation commits the faculty to produce graduates who possess the entry-level competencies of a staff radiographer, dedicated to providing for the patient in an empathetic way, and demonstrating professional excellence and responsibility in clinical practice.

-Radiologic Sciences Program Policy Manual AY23
+Radiologic Sciences Program Policy Manual AY25

 Joint Review Committee on Education in Radiologic Technology Program Effectiveness Goals